spotlightpa/poor-richard/content/statecollege/2025-02-21-SPLROCKDECISION0225.md

 authors = ["Marley Parish"]
-blurb = "A state public utilities judge approved an emergency request from Pennsylvania’s Office of Consumer Advocate to put Rock Spring Water Company under new management." byline = "Marley Parish of Spotlight PA State College" description = "A Pennsylvania Public Utilities Commission judge approved a request to put Rock Spring Water Company in Centre County under new management." feed-exclude = false image = "2024/05/01k5-h3pj-0hy4-sz4b.jpeg" image-credit = "Georgianna Sutherland / For Spotlight PA"
+blurb = "A state public utilities judge approved an emergency request from Pennsylvania’s Office of Consumer Advocate to put Rock Spring Water Company under new management." byline = "Marley Parish of Spotlight PA State College" description = "Rock Spring customers have faced outages and poor service for years.
+A judge just ordered one of Pennsylvania’s largest investor-owned utilities to step in." feed-exclude = false image = "2024/05/01k5-h3pj-0hy4-sz4b.jpeg" image-credit = "Georgianna Sutherland / For Spotlight PA"